EIP-7928 - Block-Level Access Lists

 The BAL MUST be complete and accurate.
 Missing or spurious entries invalidate the block.

-Clients MUST validate by comparing execution-gathered accesses (per EIP-2929) with the BAL.
+Clients MAY validate by comparing execution-gathered accesses with the BAL.

 Clients MAY invalidate immediately if any transaction exceeds declared state.